 Take 1 herring, 3 lampreys, 2 eggs, 200g veal roast, 200g potatoes, 300g apples, 2 salted cucumbers.
 Debone soaked herring and cut in pieces.
 Boil potatoes with skin on, then peel and cut.
 Peel apples and cut.
 Roast, lamprey, cucumbers and hard boiled eggs also need to be chopped in fine pieces.
 Mix everything with 400g of sour cream with added pinch (“naža gals”) of mustard.
 Boiled beets also suit rasols, but it is better to cut them nicely and use as a garnish on the top of salad.
 Herbs can also be used as garnish.

-I hope you enjoy my version of this wonderful dish, my Citizens – please also enjoy this wonderful dialogue about American liberty and justice!
+I hope you enjoy My version of this wonderful dish, Citizens!

 We are sorry that this post was not useful for you!